 The invitation, which shall cite the topics of the agenda, is serviced by proof of delivery at least three (3) working days before the day of the meeting.
 In urgent cases, under the estimation of the Chairman, the invitation, which shall cite the urgency, can be serviced even on the day before the meeting.
-The procedure and these deadlines shall not be observed if all of its members are present and no one oppugns to the realization of the meeting and the decision making.
+The procedure and these deadlines shall not be observed if all of its members are present and no one objects to the convening of the meeting and taking of decisions.